 Tip #2- Secrets to the Cocktail & Drinks Packages

 The Deluxe Beverage package (cocktail package) is pretty pricey and unless you are a big drinker it probably isn’t worth the cost.
-However, if you and your spouse don’t drink very much you can just get one cocktail package and share your beverages.
 When it comes to the soda package it’s worth noting that RCCL gives you a giant refillable cup with your package.
-We usually purchase two soda packages and have our 5 kids split the giant drinks.
-This ensures our kids don’t down too much sugar and saves on costs.
+We usually purchase two soda packages for our oldest kids out of our team of five.
+This ensures our little ones aren’t too filled with sugar and it saves on costs.

 Tip #3- Kids can get Virgin Drinks at the Bionic Bar